hospotho/Image-Viewer/readme.md

 ## Browser support

-The entire project was written in Vanilla JavaScript with extension API support for Chromium-based browsers.
-It should work on Firefox, but it has not been tested yet.
+The entire project was written in Vanilla JavaScript with extension API supported by Chromium-based browsers.
+It should also work on Firefox, but it has not been tested yet.

-The standalone `image-viewer.js` should work on all modern browsers, and you can use it on your own website.
+The standalone `image-viewer.js` should work on all modern browsers, and you can integrated into your own website with own collect image script.

-You can also use `image-viewer.js` with your own script by Tampermonkey or other alternatives.
+You may also use `image-viewer.js` with your own script with Tampermonkey or other alternatives.

 ## ToDo